-“What we see here from CCAMLR is having really spearheaded this concept of bringing in science for decision-making…we need to continue investing more science, more data to improve our managing decisions.”
+“What we see here from CCAMLR is having really spearheaded this concept of bringing in science for decision-making…we need to continue investing more in science, more data to improve our managing decisions.”

-“The marine protected areas, those are management tools… There are a whole host of other management tools in the toolbox within CCAMLR and within the ESSO.
+“The marine protected areas, those are management tools… There are a whole host of other management tools in the toolbox within CCAMLR and within the Southern Ocean.
 They are adding value in different parts in managing the ecosystem.
 The question to the Commission is, what questions do we ask to our scientists?
 Are we asking a management question?
 Then it can be political.
 Or are we asking a scientific question?”